 He sighed once more before an ashamed voice conceded to the inevitable:

-Kaede’s gaze spun back in an instant, meeting only a guilty, apologetic light from those vivid-green eyes.
+Kaede’s gaze spun back in an instant.
+She met only a guilty, apologetic light from his vivid-green eyes.
 What happened yesterday wasn’t because Robert felt like he couldn’t stop the Princess.
 No, he chose to step aside.

 “Why did you then?”
 She almost hissed, feeling what could only be classified as betrayal from the armiger who once saved her life.